 - reporting statistical data to funding bodies

-As per our funding and service agreements, Bethany is required to participate in external reviews by an authorised independent reviewer.
-Bethany takes steps to ensure that these auditors comply with privacy legislation when they undertake their audits and to ensure this is conducted with a Bethany representative.
+As per our funding and service agreements, Bethany is required to undertake internal audits and participate in external reviews conducted by authorised internal or independent auditors.
+Bethany takes steps to ensure auditors comply with privacy laws when they undertake their audits.

 How we store your personal information